NetApp/netappdvp/README.md

 ## E-Series Array Setup Notes

-The E-Series Docker Driver assumes that you have a volume group or a DDP pool pre-configured (N number of drives; segment size; RAID type; ...).
+The E-Series Docker driver assumes that you have a volume group or a DDP pool pre-configured (N number of drives; segment size; RAID type; ...).
 The driver then allocates Docker volumes out of this volume group or DDP pool.
 The volume group and/or DDP pool must be given a specific name and there must be two groups allocated.